nagzz/TMBCalc/README.md

 - -a the annovar folder
 - -i the index that you wanna use.
 Can be hg19 (GRCh37) or hg38 (GRCh38).
 If you do not know which one to use, hg38 is the recommended one.
 - -pr yes if you have the root permission, no if you do not have it.
 If you select no all the tools will be installed through conda.
-- -jv the java pathway or simply java if you have the version 8 installed in your computer.
+- -jv the java pathway or simply the word "java" if you have the version 8 installed in your computer.

 Here an example: